 Federal tax exemptions reduce the taxable income of the parent claiming the exemption.
-Usually a parent can claim an exemption for himself or herself and one for each person claimed as a dependent.
+Usually, a parent can claim an exemption for themselves and one for each person claimed as a dependent.

 An individual can be claimed as an exemption on only one tax return.
 Here are some examples: